Learn the Ways to Pay for Alzheimer’s and Dementia Care

 Although single individuals typically face a tougher road when it comes to Medicaid eligibility, married couples also face unique problems.
 The problems usually stem from a lack of knowledge of the Medicaid system and their right to avoid impoverishment.
 Unfortunately, when many individuals finally realize their error, it’s often too late.

 Arguably the most common example is a misconception about what counts toward Medicaid’s eligibility rules.
-Many people say something along the lines of, “My wife’s name isn’t on any of the bank accounts and most of the stocks and investments we have are in my name, so these assets are safe from Medicaid.”
+Many people say something along the lines of, “My wife’s name isn’t on any of the bank accounts and most of the stocks and investments we have are in my name, so these assets are exempt from Medicaid.”
 This is incorrect.
 New Jersey views all assets as jointly owned by married couples for purposes of eligibility.
 Therefore, it is irrelevant whose name is on what account.
-All assets from both spouses will be taken into account when determining your financial eligibility and calculating your required spend down.
+All assets from both spouses will be considered when determining the financial eligibility for Medicaid of either spouse and calculating your required spend down.

 The Spousal Impoverishment Act (Commonly Referred to as “Protecting the Community Spouse”)

-While long-term care costs for a declining loved one must be considered, one must also think about the costs of living and support for his/her spouse to live a comfortable lifestyle.
+While long-term care costs for a declining loved one must be considered, one must also think about the costs of living and support for his/her spouse to live a comfortable lifestyle at home.
 Contained within Medicaid laws is the Spousal Impoverishment Act, which dictates how much in resources and assets one can live on should their spouse become sick and require care.

 New Jersey refers to the spouse receiving care as the “institutionalized spouse’ and the spouse remaining home as the “community spouse”.
-The law states that the community spouse may keep up to a maximum of $126,420.
-This is referred to as the Community Spousal Resource Allowance (CSRA).
-The institutionalized spouse may keep $2,000 under NJ Law.
+The law states that the community spouse may keep up to a maximum of $130,380.
+This is referred to as the Community Spouse Resource Allowance (CSRA).
+The institutionalized spouse may keep $2,000/$3,000 under NJ Law.

 The Community Spouse Resource Allowance (CSRA)